thestarvanisher/advanced-electron-titlebar/README.md

     }
 }
 ```
-There are currently 2 types of buttons:
+There are currently 3 types of buttons:
 - The "standard" which is used to do some action
 - The "submenu" which is used to open a submenu on hover
+- The "separator" which draws a separation line between buttons

 These are the current available arguments:
 | Argument | Type | Values | Required for | Description |